USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 - Nasir Eisty will be traveling to Germany to attend the [Dagstuhl Seminar – Research Software Engineering: Bridging Knowledge Gaps](https://www.dagstuhl.de/seminars/seminar-calendar/seminar-details/24161).
 Along with several other members of US-RSE, Nasir hopes to elevate the visibility of the US-RSE community as well as promote the role of RSEs in research.

 Please join us in congratulating our two recipients.
-The next application deadline is March 31, 2024.
+The next application deadline is **March 31, 2024**.
 See the [Community and Travel Funds page](https://us-rse.org/funds-and-awards/) for more details.

 ## Community Awards program